fgm/mongodb/docs/install.md

   keyvalue_expirable_default: keyvalue.expirable.mongodb
 ```

+## Installation
-  * enable the `mongodb_storage` module, e.g. using `drush en mongodb_storage`.
+  * Enable the `mongodb_storage` module, e.g. using `drush en mongodb_storage`.
-  * import the existing Key-Value contents from the database, using the Drush
+  * Import the existing Key-Value contents from the database, using the Drush
     `mongodb_storage-import-keyvalue` command: `drush most-ikv`.
 It will output
     the list of imported keys, for your information, like: